 It’s important to note that while the FAA investigates reported safety violations, OSHA focuses on investigating and adjudicating claims of retaliation or discrimination in the workplace.

-Find Legal Assistance from Barnett Law Offices
+Find Legal Assistance From Barnett Law Offices

 At Barnett Law Offices, we understand the complexities faced by aviation industry whistleblowers.
 Our team is dedicated to ensuring that individuals covered under AIR21 receive the legal support they need to navigate whistleblower protections effectively.
 If you believe you’ve experienced retaliation or discrimination for reporting safety concerns, contact us today to discuss your rights and options under AIR21.